ApplefaceLisa/WebDev/JavaScript/DataStructures/readme.md

   ![remove node](removeNode.jpg)

-  - BST has an problem: depending on how many nodes you add, one of the edges of tree can be very deep, meaning a branch of the tree can have a high level, and another branch can have a low level.

-    This can cause performance issues when adding, removing, and searching for a node on a particular edge of the tree.
-For this reason, there is a tree called Adelson-Velskii and Landis’ tree (AVL tree).
-The _**AVL tree is a self-balancing BST tree**_, which means the height of both the left and right subtree of any node differs by 1 at most.
-This means the tree will try to become a complete tree whenever possible while adding or removing a node.

-    Another tree that you should also learn about is the _**Red-Black tree**_, which is a special type of binary tree.
-This tree allows efficient in-order traversal of its nodes.

-    You should also check out the _**Heap tree**_ as well.

   - **Tree traversal** : there are three different approaches that can be used to visit all the nodes in a tree: in-order, pre-order, and postorder.
     - In-order traversal